speedscale/docs/docs/guides/replay/mocks/resign-jwt-mocks.md

 1. Open the transform editor for your Snapshot
 2. Select the Responder tab
 3. Add a "JWT Resign" transform
 4. Set the "path" to the correct file path so the responder can find it.
-The path will always start with `/home/speedscale/secret/` and end with `secret_name/secret_key`.
-For example, let's say we have an RS256 TLS certficate stored in a Kubernetes secret called `jwt-demo`.
-The full path would be `/home/speedscale/secret/jwt-demo/tls.key` because the secret name is `jwt-demo` and by default Kubernetes stores TLS secrets with a key named `tls.key`.
-You can find more information in the Kubernetes [docs](https://kubernetes.io/docs/concepts/configuration/secret/)
+If you are running in Kubernetes you can use this format to specify a secret in the cluster: `${{secret:secret_name/key_inside_the_secret}}`.
+You can find more information in the Kubernetes [docs](https://kubernetes.io/docs/concepts/configuration/secret/).
+Whether you specify a secret or a direct file location the secret must match the algorithm of the JWT.
+For example, if the JWT is signed using HS512 then the secret or file must contain 64 bytes as a key.
+If RS512 it must be a certificate and so on.
 5. (optional) Select a subet of traffic to apply the transform to.
 Remember, if "access_token" is not found in an RRPair then the responder will just skip it.
 This means there should be little issue with not configuring fine grained filters unless you have many `access_token`s that need to be treated differently.

 When you're done, you should be able to click on the "Advanced" tab and see JSON resembling the following: